Blog

-Asking For Content Rights: A Bible For Ecommerce Brands To Stay Out Of Trouble
+Asking For Usage Rights: A Bible For Ecommerce Brands To Stay Out Of Trouble

 User-generated content (or UGC) has become a staple type of content we come across on social media — which encompasses any non-branded content that mentions your brand online.